sparthib/biostat776-intro-sowmya-parthiban/index.md

-# Hello!
-Here's a little something about me!
+# Welcome!
+Here's a little something about me:

 My name is Sowmya Parthiban.
 I am a Biomedical Engineering grad student at JHU.
 I work with the JHU Biostats deparment in spatial transcriptomics research for neurodegenerative disorders.
 I primarily used to work with python for reinforcement learning research, but as I've found myself gravitated towards Biostatistics, I've slowly replaced that with R since it's widely used in the field.